zaphosting/docs/en/partner-guide.md

 Here are a few examples of how you could create bot timers, video descriptions and shoutouts:

 > Your own server is waiting!
-Create your dream server now at ZAP-Hosting.com: (YOUR LINK) #Advertising
+Create your dream server now at ZAP-Hosting.com: (YOUR LINK) #Ad

 > Powerful game servers, root servers and domains!
 Online immediately!
-Now at my partner ZAP-Hosting.com (YOUR LINK) #Advertising
+Now at my partner ZAP-Hosting.com (YOUR LINK) #Ad

-> Server provided by my partner in terms of gameserver, rootserver and domains: (YOUR LINK) #Advertising
+> Server provided by my partner in terms of gameserver, rootserver and domains: (YOUR LINK) #Ad

 ## 🥇 The partner ranks
 As soon as you have logged in at ZAP-Hosting.com, you will notice two changes in the header as a ZAP partner: First, a ring around your avatar image is now shining, which represents your rank as a partner, and second, a star has appeared next to your avatar, which leads you to the **Partner menu**.

 [](https://screensaver01.zap-hosting.com/index.php/apps/files_sharing/publicpreview/yGckAEzby3JxpEW?x=1920&y=587&a=true&file=chrome_TykWOICnk8.png&scalingup=0)

 Our partners are divided into the ranks **Silver**, **Gold** and **Diamond**.
 These ranks differ not only in their names, but also in the services we provide and of course the services of the respective influencer/partner.
-For the first time, each partner starts in the **Silver Rank** and receives a basic equipment with free servers, graphics and a contact person for questions (Partner Manager).
+At first each partner starts in the **Silver Rank** and receives a basic equipment with free servers, graphics and a contact person for questions (Partner Manager).

-After a few weeks or months, if we recognize that the partner is particularly active, implements creative ideas and his community is particularly enthusiastic about us, we invite him to a Discord discussion and discuss future visions together.
+After a few weeks or months, if we recognize that the partner is particularly active, implements creative ideas and his community is particularly enthusiastic about us, we invite him to a Discord talk and discuss future visions together.
 During such discussions, we will clarify, among other things, whether there is a desire to negotiate a fixed monthly remuneration in case of continued performance.

 As soon as partners have reached the final rank of **Diamond Partner**, other benefits such as hardware equipment, individual hardware sets and bonus programs will be offered in addition to monthly financial compensation.